All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long do hair results last after stopping TB-500?

-This is not well-established.
+This isn't well-established.
 Some users report maintained hair improvements for months after stopping.
 Others notice gradual regression.
 If the underlying cause of hair loss persists (hormonal, nutritional, stress), hair may thin again after discontinuing.

 Can I apply TB-500 topically to my scalp instead of injecting it?

 TB-500 is designed for subcutaneous injection, and its systemic distribution reaches the scalp through the bloodstream.
-There is limited research on topical application for hair specifically.
+There's limited research on topical application for hair specifically.
 Some compounding pharmacies offer topical formulations, but the evidence base is much stronger for injectable use.

 Your Personalized Plan Is Waiting